An Anfield farewell

 We have twice ended the season by playing Sheffield United in the top flight at Anfield on this day over the years.

-1907 - We drew 2-2 with Sam Raybould and Billy McPherson on target in our final game of the season, as we finished fifteenth.
-Left-back Tom Rogers debuted in this game.
+1907 - We drew 2-2 with forward Sam Raybould on target in his 226th and final reds game.
+Bill McPherson also struck in our final game of the season as we finished fifteenth.
+Left-back Tom Rogers debuted in this fixture.

 1914 - Tom Miller netted a brace as we won 2-1, just two days after losing our first ever FA Cup Final.